-This course examines the Arab-Israeli conflict from its origins in the late 19th century until today -- from both an Arab and an Israeli perspective.
-Specifically, the course focuses on the political, economic, diplomatic, and military dynamics of that conflict second, the wider Arab-Israeli conflict.
+This course examines the Arab-Israeli conflict from its origins in the late 19th century until today - from both an Arab and an Israeli perspective.
+Specifically, the course focuses on the political, economic, diplomatic and military dynamics of that conflict.

+Students will become familiar with events surrounding first, the struggle for Palestine and second, the wider Arab-Israeli conflict.
 It will also help participants identify the principal problems and issues associated with this conflict, and, over and above that, understand the implications for the UAE.
 Furthermore, the course explores the various but relevant conflict management and conflict resolution initiatives that have thus far been undertaken.